0xCalibur/0xcalibur-forge-template-v1/README.md

 Templates are located in `templates/` folder.
 They are using handlebars templating system.
 They can be added or updated using the `tasks/core/generate.js` task file.

+> Note that `DeployerFunctions.g.sol.hbs` is not meant to be used for CLI code generating but instead used by `forge-deploy` to generate
+> the deployer contract.

 # CI
 Update `.github/workflows/test.yml` rpc urls to run fork tests on desired chains